 Open for dinner daily.

-Children 4 to 11 years enjoy access to The Kite Flyers Club with exclusively designed activity program solely for The St. Regis Mauritius Resort's younger guests with a schedule of energetic, creative and highly satisfying activities both indoors and outdoors.
+Children 4 to 11 years enjoy access to The Kite Flyers Club with exclusively designed activity program solely for the resort's younger guests with a schedule of energetic, creative and highly satisfying activities both indoors and outdoors.
 Open daily from 09h00 till 19h00.
 Younger children are welcome if supervised by a parent or babysitter.
 If a babysitter is required, additional charges apply.

 Iridium… rare, refined and timeless.
 The journey will take you through a half an hour to half a day of sensory experiences in discreet, seductive and elegant surroundings.
 The time is yours to captivate and experience an uncompromising and professional service, from the time you enter the transcendental world of Iridium Spa to the moment you feel compelled to leave, as sun and sea may be calling!

 Complimentary throughout the resort.

 WATERSPORTS & ACTIVITIES (some at a supplement *)

 All information in this fact sheet is applicable from 01 November 2021 to 30 April 2023 and is subject to change without prior notice.

 Following the emergence of the Omicron Covid Variant, the Government of Mauritius has taken the decision to cancel all flights from South Africa, and have instituted a travel ban for South Africa until 31 December 2021

 Click Here: to do download our latest Mauritius travel protocols guide in PDF format.